#1 Victorian uni for graduate employment1

-As more and more of us use the internet to shop, work, bank and stream Netflix, the risk of falling victim to cybercrime – which involves using computers and the internet to break the law – is growing every day.
-Worryingly, almost one in three Australians were affected by cybercrime in 2018.
+As more and more of us are required to work remotely from home due to the ongoing pandemic, we are spending far more time using the internet to work, video conference, shop, bank and stream Netflix.
+As such, the risk of falling victim to cybercrime – which involves using computers and the internet to break the law – is growing every day.
+Worryingly, almost $2.5 million has been reported lost in coronavirus related scams alone.

 One of the easiest and most effective ways to protect yourself from cybercrime is by boosting your password strength.
 In fact, Dr Amani Ibrahim, a senior lecturer in cyber security at Deakin University, says passwords are the first line of defence when it comes to protecting your personal information.

 ‘The risk of accounts being compromised is very high, and if someone has access to your accounts it means they can do whatever they want, including steal money and steal your credentials,’ she says.
 ‘Having strong passwords significantly reduces the chances of your accounts being compromised.’

 If your password is captured, guessed or stolen, an attacker can potentially send emails from your accounts, withdraw money from your bank accounts, change files on your computer or even steal your identity, reports the Australian Cyber Security Centre.